 - Water: Keep them extremely moist and mist them regularly.
 Letting these plants dry out is an easy way to kill them.

 - Temperature: Warm tropical temperatures above fifty degrees.
-Obviously, jewel orchids are not tolerant to frost.
+Jewel orchids are not tolerant to frost.

 - Soil: A good orchid potting mix should be fine, ideally one that contains some organic material.
 Make sure the drainage is good to avoid rotting their roots.